-I had an experience this week that I made note to share with you.
-After the communication in question, and based on emails from my readers, I know that many of you have been in the same situation.
+I had an experience this week that I made a note to share with you.
+Over the years, based on emails from my readers, I know that many of you have been in the same situation.

 Here’s What Happened

 How can you not take an email personally that was sent to you?
-It was sent to YOU and the message is addressed to YOU.
-Now, I’m not one of those overly sensitive people who reads things into emails that aren’t there.
-However, when comments are directed at me it is difficult not to.
+It was sent to YOU, and the message is addressed to YOU.
+Now, I’m not one of those overly sensitive people who read things into emails that aren’t there.
+However, when comments are directed at me, it is difficult not to.

 Pros Communicate with Clarity

-When you question someone’s ethics or integrity without any direct reason to do so, it is personal.
-When you make accusatory general claims, because you are having a bad day and didn’t take the time to investigate further — that’s on you.
+It is personal when you question someone’s ethics or integrity without any direct reason to do so.
+When you make accusatory general claims because you are having a bad day and didn’t take the time to investigate further — that’s on you.

 Own Your Mistakes

 When you make mistakes or are misunderstood because you did not do your due diligence, own it and apologize.
-You do not make excuses and you certainly do not trivialize abrasive comments by claiming you didn’t meant them.
+You do not make excuses and certainly do not trivialize abrasive comments by claiming you didn’t mean them.

-You cannot say “it was not meant” or that “you didn’t mean to” if you typed it!
+You cannot say, “it was not meant” or “you didn’t mean to” if you typed it!

 You.
 Typed.
 It.

-The words you chose to type are what you mean!
-Otherwise why would you use those specific words?
-Words have meanings and you simply cannot expect that the other side will know what you mean if you don’t communicate with crystal clarity.
+The words you chose to type are what you mean.
+Otherwise, why would you use those specific words?
+Words have meanings, and you cannot expect the other side to know what you mean if you don’t communicate with crystal clarity.

 They Mean It

-If this individual would have taken a moment to review their email (or read it out loud), there is a chance that they may not have sent the email they did.
+If this individual had taken a moment to review their email (or read it out loud), there is a chance that may not have sent that email.
 They claimed they weren’t thinking — they were in a hurry.
-But they are not apologizing which further indicates they typed what they meant.
+But they are not apologizing, which tacitly implies they typed what they meant.

 Some contacts may not be as understanding as I was in this instance.
-We had a history so I did my best to not allow this one email to negate all that.
-But as will always be the case in these situations, my opinion of this individual did change.
+We had a history, so I didn’t allow this one email to negate all that.
+But as will always be the case in these situations, my opinion of this individual changed, even if ever so lightly.

 Choose Your Words Wisely

-Have you experienced a misunderstanding in a business related email due not being clear?
+Have you experienced a misunderstanding in a business-related email due to not being clear?
 How did you resolve that?
-Tell me in the comments below!
+Let me know…